 In 2004 Hight attended Frank Hawley’s Drag Racing School and subsequently became JFR’s test driver.
 And in 2005, Hight climbed into the cockpit of the Auto Club Funny Car has since become one of the sports’ most accomplished drivers.
 A winner in just his fourth professional race (the 2005 NHRA Spring Nationals at Houston, Texas), Hight has won at least once in every one of his 17 full pro seasons, has never finished outside the Top 10 and has never failed to start at least one race from the No. 1 qualifying position.

 Much of his success can be traced back to his pairing with crew chief Jimmy Prock.
 Hight began his career with Prock back in 2005 when he won the Auto Club’s Road to the Future Award as the NHRA Rookie of the Year.
 The two won a championship together in 2009 and, after a brief separation, were re-united during the 2017 season.

 Hight not only won the 2017 championship, sharing the podium with JFR teammate Brittany Force, who won the Top Fuel title, he also set national records at 3.793 seconds and 339.87 miles per hour, the latter not only the fastest speed in Funny Car history but the fastest in the history of the entire sport.

-After sitting out the 2020 season, Hight and the Auto Club Chevy Camaro SS team ended their 2021 NHRA Camping World Drag Racing Series campaign in eighth adding two wins and two No. 1 qualifying positions to the three-time world champion’s resume.
+After sitting out the 2020 season, Hight and the Auto Club Chevy Camaro SS team ended their 2021 NHRA Camping World Drag Racing Series campaign in eighth adding two wins and two No. 1 qualifying positions to his resume.